eXascaleInfolab/xmeasures/README.md

   -q, --unique                  ensure on loading that all cluster members are
                                   unique by removing all duplicates.
                                   (default=off)
-  -s, --sync=filename           synchronize with the node base, skipping the
+  -s, --sync=filename           synchronize with the specified node base
-                                  non-matching nodes.
+                                  omitting the non-matching nodes.
                                   NOTE: The node base can be either a separate, or an evaluating CNL file, in the latter case this option should precede the evaluating